 This presentation contains statements and information which constitute "forward-looking statements" or "forward-looking information" (within the meaning of applicable securities legislation).
 Such statements and information (together, "forward-looking statements") relate to future events, including the Corporation's future performance, business prospects or opportunities.
 Actual results may differ materially from those expressed or implied by forward-looking statements.
 The forward-looking statements contained in this presentation are expressly qualified by this cautionary statement.
 Forward-looking statements speak only as of the date of this presentation, unless otherwise indicated.
-IPC does not intend, and does not assume any obligation, to update these forward-looking statements, except as required by applicable laws.
+IPC does not assume any obligation, to update these forward-looking statements, except as required by applicable laws.

 All statements other than statements of historical fact may be forward-looking statements.
-Any statements that express or involve discussions with respect to predictions, expectations, beliefs, plans, projections, forecasts, guidance, budgets, objectives, assumptions or future events or performance (often, but not always, using words or phrases such as "seek", "anticipate", "continue", "estimate", "expect", "may", "will", "project", "forecast", "predict", "potential", "targeting", "intend", "could", "might", "should", "believe", "budget" and similar expressions) are not statements of historical fact and may be "forward-looking statements".
-Forward-looking statements include, but are not limited to, statements with respect to: our intention to continue to implement our strategies to build long-term shareholder value; IPC's intention to review future potential growth opportunities; our belief that our resource base will provide feedstock to add to reserves in the future; the ability of our high quality portfolio of assets to provide a solid foundation for organic and inorganic growth; organic growth opportunities in France, including the Villeperdue and the Vert-la-Gravelle projects and potential deeper prospectivity with the new 3D area acquired in 2017; results of previous infill drilling in Malaysia; the drilling of the Keruing exploration prospect in Malaysia and the development options if drilling is successful; future development potential of the Suffield operations, including oil drilling and gas optimization; potential acquisition opportunities; estimates of contingent resources; estimates of prospective resources; he ability to generate free cash flows and use that cash to repay debt and to continue to deleverage; and future drilling and other exploration and development activities.
-Statements relating to "reserves"; "contingent resources" and "prospective resources" are also deemed to be forward-looking statements.
-Ultimate recovery of reserves or resources is based on forecasts of future results, estim
+Any statements that express or involve discussions with respect to predictions, expectations, beliefs, plans, projections, forecasts, guidance, budgets, objectives, assumptions or future events or performance (often, but not always, using words or phrases such as "seek", "anticipate", "plan", "continue", "estimate", "expect", "may", "will", "project", "forecast", "predict", "potential", "targeting", "intend", "could", "might", "should", "believe", "budget" and similar expressions) are not statements of historical fact and may be "forward-looking statements".
+Forward-looking statements include, but are not limited to, statements with respect to: our intention to continue to implement our strategies to build long-term shareholder value; IPC's intention to review future potential growth opportunities; our belief that our resource base will provide feedstock to add to reserves in the future; the ability of our high quality portfolio of assets to provide a solid foundation for organic and inorganic growth; organic growth opportunities in France, including the Villeperdue and the Vert-la-Gravelle projects and potential deeper prospectivity with the new 3D area acquired in 2017; results of previous infill drilling and the potential acquisition opportunities; estimates of contingent resources; estimates of contingent resources; estimates of contingent resources; the ability to generate free cash flows and use that cash to repay debt and to continue to deleverage; and future drilling and development activities.
+Statements relating to "reserves"; "contingent resources" and "prospective resources" and "prospective resources" and "prospective resources" and "prospective resources" and resources of the future.
+Ultimate recovery of reserves or resources is based on forecasts of future results, estimates of amounts not yet determinable and assumptions of management.

-The forward-looking statements are based on certain key expectations and assumptions made by IPC, including expectations and assumptions concerning: prevailing commodity prices and currency exchange rates; applicable royalty rates and tax laws; interest rates; future well production rates and reserve and contingent resource volumes; operating costs; the timing of receipt of regulatory approvals; the success obtained in drilling new wells; anticipated timing and results of capital expenditures; the sufficiency of budgeted capital expenditures in carrying out planned activities; the timing, location and extent of future drilling operations; the successful completion of acquisitions; the state of the economy and the exploration and production business in the jurisdictions in which IPC operates and globally; the availability and cost of financing, labour and services; and the ability to market crude oil, natural gas liquids successfully.
+The forward-looking statements are based on certain key expectations and assumptions made by IPC, including expectations and assumptions concerning: prevailing commodity prices and currency exchange rates; applicable royalty rates and tax laws; interest rates; future well production rates and reserve and contingent resource volumes; operating costs; the timing of receipt of regulatory approvals; the performance of existing wells; the success obtained in drilling new wells; anticipated timing and results of capital expenditures; the sufficiency of budgeted capital expenditures in carrying out planned activities; the timing, location and extent of future drilling operations; the successful completion of acquisitions; the benefits of acquisitions; the state of the economy and the exploration and production business in the jurisdictions in which IPC operates and globally; the availability and cost of financing, labour and services; and the ability to market crude oil, natural gas and natural gas liquids successfully.